-The finding that implicit racial bias impacts all steps of the juvenile criminal legal system57 has potential ramifications for the implementation of S-6721.1.
-While S-6720.1 will likely reduce criminal legal system involvement for youth, the provisions of S-6720.1 will not eliminate all potential for involvement.
+The finding that implicit racial bias impacts all steps of the juvenile criminal legal system57 has potential ramifications for the implementation of SB 5122.
+While the bill will likely reduce criminal legal system involvement for youth, the provisions of SB 5122 will not eliminate all potential for involvement.
 For example, youth aged 8 through 12 years alleged of Murder 1 or Murder 2 could still be involved in the juvenile criminal legal system or declined to adult court, and emerging adults aged 18 and 19 years could still be involved in the adult criminal legal system for certain crimes.
 Evidence suggests that youth of color and other marginalized youth may continue to be disproportionately involved in these stipulations.
-For example, evidence from Washington State shows that Black youth were significantly more likely to be tried as adults compared to white youth. ^{6,51-53} Research on the adultification of Black and African American youth has found that youth are more likely to be viewed as violent and as older than they are by law enforcement, legal representation, and judges.57 For example, a study that "showed police officers a series of photographs of young white, [B]lack, and Latino males, advised them that the children in the photographs were accused of either a misdemeanor or a felony, and asked them to estimate the age of each child.
+For example, evidence from Washington State shows that Black youth were significantly more likely to be tried as adults compared to white youth. ^{6,51-53}

+Research on the adultification of Black and African American youth has found that youth are more likely to be viewed as violent and as older than they are by law enforcement, legal representation, and judges.57 For example, a study that "showed police officers a series of photographs of young white, [B]lack, and Latino males, advised them that the children in the photographs were accused of either a misdemeanor or a felony, and asked them to estimate the age of each child.
 While the officers overestimated the age of adolescent [B]lack felony suspects by five years, they underestimated the age of adolescent white felony suspects by one year.
-Moreover, the older an officer thought a child was, the more culpable the officer perceived the child to be of the suspected crime."57 Findings from similar studies showed that Black youth are "more likely to be treated as adults much earlier than other youth and less likely than white youth to receive the benefits and special considerations of adolescence."57 Therefore, youth of color may continue to be disproportionately involved in the juvenile and adult criminal legal systems even as overall youth involvement may decrease.
+Moreover, the older an officer thought a child was, the more culpable the officer perceived the child to be of the suspected crime."57 Findings from similar studies showed that Black youth are "more likely to be treated as adults much earlier than other youth and less likely than white youth to receive the benefits and special considerations of adolescence."57 Therefore, youth of color, particularly Black youth, may continue to be disproportionately involved in the juvenile and adult criminal legal systems even as overall youth involvement may decrease.

 Lastly, communities of color experience worse health outcomes than their white counterparts for many health measures.
 Poor health outcomes are not inherent to an individual's race/ethnicity, rather they are influenced by determinants of health like racism, which "contributes to social inequities (e.g., poverty) that shape health behaviors, access to healthcare, and interactions with medical professionals."
 Institutionalized racism results in differential access to resources, services, and opportunities, including access to healthcare, by race.
 In Washington State, data indicate that American Indian/Alaska Natives and Black individuals had some of the highest age-adjusted death rates and shortest life expectancies at birth compared to other groups in the state.
 Further, communities of color also have higher rates of current tobacco use, diabetes, obesity, and poorer self-reported overall health and mental health.
 Similar patterns are seen among youth as data also demonstrates that youth of color have worse health outcomes for many health measures compared to white youth.
+12,75,76

-12,75,76 opportunities for involvement with the criminal legal systems for youth aged 8 through 12 years and emerging adults aged 18 and 19 years, it is unclear how changing the age of statutory juvenile jurisdiction may impact equity for youth and emerging adults.
+Therefore, because of the intersectionality of overlapping identities, current inequities due to racism in the juvenile criminal legal system and adult criminal legal system, and continued opportunities for involvement with the criminal legal systems for youth aged 8 through 12 years and emerging adults aged 18 and 19 years (during the transition and after full implementation), it is unclear how changing the age of statutory juvenile jurisdiction may impact equity for youth and emerging adults.

-Therefore, because of the intersectionality of overlapping identities, current inequities due to racism in the juvenile criminal legal system and adult criminal legal system, and continued